Wethospu/gw2dungeons/ReadMe.txt

 example:
 	name=Ascalonian Mesmer

+== Enemy ID ==
+Internally enemies have an unique ID.
+This connects to their attributes and other information like models and size.
+These can only be acquired by reading the client memory.
+File Raw/Enemies/data.json has lots of ids listed.
+You can try to find your enemy from there.
+Keep in mind that enemy names may not exactly match what you see in game.
+Using IDs is not required.
+You can also enter the information manually but it isn't suggested.

+In some cases you have to use multiple IDs.
+For example some enemies have both male and female variants.
+By adding multile IDs their sexes get merged and both show up.
+However make separate entries if you know which enemies are male and which are female.

+syntax:
+	ID="id1"|"id2"
+examle
+	ID=2424
+	ID=23244|43242

 == Alternative names ==
 When linking enemies from encounters the name isn't always enough.
 You may also need to use plural or may want to use a shorter version.
 You can add alternative names to make linking work properly.